-The primary source of regulations on food additives is Decree 2106 of 1983, issued by the MHSP.
-Regulatory authorities in Colombia will generally accept food additives accepted by the Codex Alimentarius and the United Nations Food and Agriculture Organization/World Health Organization.
+The primary source of regulations on food additives is Decree 2106 of 1983, issued by MHSP.
+Regulatory authorities in Colombia will generally accept food additives that are already accepted by the Codex Alimentarius and the United Nations Food and Agriculture Organization/World Health Organization.

 Furthermore, Resolution 2606 of 2009 sets general requirements for food additives and establishes INVIMA's Food Additives Committee, which authorizes the use of certain food additives.
-Additives can be used only if it brings benefits for foodstuffs, maintains nutritional components, provides nutritional composition recommended for specific groups of consumers (e.g. infant children), and does not pose a risk to human health.
+Additives can only be used if there are benefits for foodstuffs, maintains nutritional components, provides nutritional composition recommended for specific groups of consumers (e.g. infant children), and does not pose a risk to human health.
 Food additives for groups of preservatives, acidulates, buffers, pH regulators and antioxidants are authorized through Resolutions 4125, 4126 and 4124 of 1991.

-The GOC is working on a "positive" additive list.
+Since 2021, the GOC is working on a "positive" additive list.
 When a product is declared as being 100 percent natural, it should not contain additives.
-The generic additive names listed below can be used in food followed by the substance specific name and (voluntarily) the international identification number:
+The generic additive names listed below can be used in food followed by the substance's specific name and (voluntarily) the international identification number:

-• Flavor enhancer, acid, agglutinating agent, anti-agglutinating agent, anti-compacting agent, antifoaming agent, anti-oxidizing, aroma agent, bleaching, natural or artificial dye, clarifying agent, natural or artificial sweetener, emulsifier, enzymes, thickener, foaming, stabilizing agent, gasifying agent, gelling agent, moisture agent, anti-moisture agent, volume enhancer, propelling substances, acidity regulators or alkalifiers, emulsifying salts, preservatives, color retaining substances, substances for flour treatment, glossy agent.
+Flavor enhancer, acid, agglutinating agent, anti-agglutinating agent, anti-compacting agent, anti-foaming agent, anti-oxidizing, aroma agent, bleaching, natural or artificial dye, clarifying agent, natural or artificial sweetener, emulsifier, enzymes, thickener, foaming, stabilizing agent, gasifying agent, gelling agent, moisture agent, anti-moisture agent, volume enhancer, propelling substances, acidity regulators or alkalifiers, emulsifying salts, preservatives, color retaining substances, substances for flour treatment, glossy agent.